 For your original projects

 Carl Johnson, Jackie Flanagan and Zach Dresser join up to breathe life into an old project.
-They will start off with a single to be released in February, 2020.
+They will start off with the single Fall Risk.
+Available now on Bandcamp.

 LYWs are scheduling recording dates for a new release in Spring of 2020.
 This should be exciting!

 Yeah, they can rock!
-CWB’s new release scheduled for late Winter 2020 promises something totally new for you.
+CWB’s new EP release scheduled for Spring 2020 promises something totally new for you.
 There’ll be songs that carry on in the Over The Hill genre, but several tunes will expose a different side of this motley crew of axe-weilding gents.

 Carl Johnson’s new album Any Resemblance is now available for digital download at CDBaby.

 In Carl’s words – Any Resemblance (to persons, living or dead, is purely coincidental) is a collection of intensely personal songs written over the course of a decade.
 Tales of love and longing give way to regret and ultimately acceptance.
 These are songs about growing up.

 Produced by Third Interval Music and featuring Zach Dresser on drums and percussion, this album is as diverse as its themes.